You are currently viewing 25 Free Things to Do in San DiegoPin

 S Shores Park Dy, San Diego, CA 92109, map

 You don’t have to be in the park to enjoy these fireworks.
-You can see them from all of the city.
+You can see them from all over the city.
 The best spots to watch are South Shares Park, Mission Bay Park, and Fiesta Island.
 Be sure to check their site for the schedule.

 Local Tip: Fiesta Island sometimes closes shortly after the fireworks start, so it can be a gamble.